 The great Nathula Pass height makes it a treacherous yet adventurous ride.
 In order to reach Nathula Pass, shared jeeps and other reserved vehicles are available from Gangtok.
-The Gangtok-Nathula Highway lies en route and is a charming sight to see.
+The Gangtok to Nathula Pass Highway lies en route and is a charming sight to see.
+Gangtok to Nathula Pass distance is about 54 kilometre.
 Vehicles only from Sikkim government approved tour operators are allowed in Nathula.
 Since the condition of the roads is not good, it is advised to take robust vehicles like Jeeps or SUVs while approaching Nathula.

 How to get permit for Nathula Pass